erigontech/erigon/cmd/snapshots/README.md

 ## manifest - manage the manifest file in the root of remote snapshot locations

-The `torrent` command supports the following actions
+The `manifest` command supports the following actions

 | Action | Description |
 |--------|-------------|